The goal of any medical facility is to provide high-quality care for the patients while maintaining high profitability.

 #20.
 Surgery rescheduling rate

-This healthcare KPI measures the percentage of canceled or delayed surgeries, which can help to increase the hospital’s efficiency by finding and addressing the causes of rescheduling surgeries.
-For example, this healthcare KPI may be high if you don’t have enough surgeons or high-quality equipment, resulting in surgery delays.
+This healthcare KPI measures the percentage of canceled or delayed surgeries, which can help to increase the hospital's efficiency by finding and addressing the causes of rescheduling surgeries.
+For example, this healthcare KPI may be high if you don't have enough surgeons or high-quality equipment, resulting in surgery delays.
 This healthcare metric can also be tracked alongside the staff-to-patient balance healthcare KPI to assess potential scheduling and understaffing issues.
+Solutions like Amplifier AI can further help by streamlining surgical planning, reducing complications, and minimizing the likelihood of cancellations or delays.

 #21.
 Patient satisfaction